lix-pm/lix.client/README.md

 ---

-## Haxe Shim and SwitchX
+## Haxe Shim

-Before we get started: Lix is made to work with two other tools - Haxe Shim and SwitchX.
+Before we get started: lix is made to work on top of Haxe Shim.
+[You can read more about it here](https://github.com/lix-pm/haxeshim), but essetially, you can think of it just normal Haxe with a slightly tweaked cli.
+What it does is to replace the tight coupling in the haxe toolchain in favor of simple conventions:

-**Haxe Shim** is needed as (for now) Haxe and Haxelib are tied at the hip, and it's impossible to replace Haxelib without doing some tricky business.
-Haxe Shim does that tricky business.
-In day-to-day usage there isn't much difference between Haxe and Haxe Shim, except that you can use SwitchX and Lix.
-[You can read more about Haxe Shim here](https://github.com/lix-pm/haxeshim).
+- decouple the haxe command from the haxe compiler (which are right now the very same thing) and instead use project specific configuration of the Haxe version, meaning that you can seamlessly have different Haxe versions in different projects on the same machine and also ensure that the same project will use the same Haxe version across different machines

-**SwitchX** tracks the Haxe version your project uses, and works with Haxe Shim to make sure every time you run "haxe", it runs the right version (even if that version is a particular nightly build!).
-[You can read more about SwitchX here](https://github.com/lix-pm/switchx).
+- decouple Haxe from Haxelib (which are right now tied at the hip) and instead use project specific configuration of dependencies in a simple hxml-based format.
+Any tool capable of writing these hxmls can thus supply dependencies to the project.
+Moreover, this setup also ensures frictionless use of different dependency  versions in different projects and reliable replication of dependency versions across separate machines.

 ## Installation

-Lix is installed through npm (or yarn).
+lix is installed through npm (or yarn).
 If you don't have one of these installed, you can find out [how to install NodeJS and NPM here](https://nodejs.org/en/download/).

-To install Lix (as well as Haxe Shim and SwitchX):
+To install lix:

-    npm install --global haxeshim switchx lix.pm
+    npm install --global lix

-After this you will have the commands "haxe" "switchx" and "lix" available.
+After this you will have the commands `lix`, `haxe`, `haxelib` and `neko` available.

-For each project you want to use Lix for, you should create a "scope":
+For each project you want to use lix for, you should create a "scope":

-    switchx scope create
+    lix scope create
-    switchx use stable
+    lix use stable

-This will create a ".haxerc" file saying we should use the current stable Haxe version for this project.
+This will create a ".haxerc" in the cwd, saying we should use the current stable Haxe version for this project.
 It will also tell Haxe Shim that this project should expect to find information about haxelibs in the "haxe_libraries" folder.

 ## Usage